bhauman/bhauman.github.com/_posts/2019-03-22-suppression-software.md

 communities a bit more room to keep functioning while staying vigilant.

-There is absolutely no reason to keep it this software simple, we live in a world of technological and data abundance.
+There is absolutely no reason to keep this software simple, we live in a world of technological and data abundance.
 We can combine body temperature, location, medical test results and social graph data-streams into a powerful weapon against COVID-19.